trebisky/libmaple-unwired/README.md

 using SWD and want a couple of extra GPIO pins.
 These are A13 and A14.
 On the original maple_mini these were just pins on the edge of the board, not in a handy SWD connector like on the blue pill.
+By default now, I do not make this call and these pins are always SWD.